-The NeuroCognitive Imaging lab is equipped with two EEG/ERP recording systems.
+The NeuroCognitive Imaging lab is equipped with three EEG/ERP recording systems:

 One is a 128 channel Electrical Geodesics GES-250 system.
 This system differs from traditional EEG systems in that rather than using metal disc electrodes and goopy gel, the electrodes are embedded in sponges that are soaked in an electrolyte solution.
 It uses high input impedances, which means that it’s very quick to put on.
 An experienced technician can get the “net” on in 10-15 minutes, whereas putting on 128 electrodes in low impedance systems takes about 60-90 minutes.
 Wearing the “net” is also very comfortable.
 NetStation software is available for data recording and analysis.

-The other system is a 64 channel system made by Advanced NeuroTechnology.
+Our second system is a 64 channel system with Brain Products ActiCap electrodes.
 This system is very compact and portable, which makes it ideal for studies where it’s easier to go to research subjects than to have them come to us.
-Another advantage to this system is that the electrodes are “actively shielded”, which means that the EEG recordings are much less susceptible to interference from electrical noise in the environment, such as that generated by lights and computer monitors.
+Another advantage to this system is that the “active” electrodes are much less susceptible to interference from electrical noise in the environment, such as that generated by lights and computer monitors.
 EEG is often recorded in a specially shielded booth to avoid this contamination, but with the actively shielded electrodes there’s no need for this.
-ASA software is available for data recording and analysis (including source localization).

 Our third system is a 64 channel ActiChamp system also from Brain Products.
 Uniquely, this system can be set up as a pair of 32 channel caps, which allows us to simultaneously record brain activity from two people as they engage in a conversation.